 It is also fashionable to use more than one viewpoint in your stories, but I would caution against it in a short story.
 (As always, the rules are made to be broken.)
 Viewpoint can become very complicated, but keep it simple and you’ll be fine.
 Always remember, viewpoint is about distance.
 The closer you can get to your reader, the better.

-Four Types Of Viewpoint To Consider
+4 Types Of Viewpoint To Consider In Short Stories

 - Narrators.
 Using a narrator or an omniscient viewpoint puts your reader far away.
 The story is told from a distance.
 The narrator tells the story, but is not involved.
 He or she becomes an observer.
 In the case of an omniscient narrator, the teller will know all and see all.
 The thoughts, feelings, plans and schemes of the characters are known to the reader.
 The narrator can be known or unknown.

 - Third Person.
 Third person attached moves closer.
 You move into the head of one or more of your characters.
 You can tell your story using only one character or you can use several.
 Multiple viewpoints are used to great effect, but remember to stick to one viewpoint per scene.
 I’d be careful of using more than three or four.
 Too many viewpoints annoy readers.
 You also have to create distinct voices for each character.
 In a short story you would, most likely, use one character.

 - Second Person.
 Second person creates an intrusive intimacy.
 You experience the story almost as if you are there.
 It is close, and it can become overwhelming.

 - First Person.
 First person gets you close.
 You see the story through your protagonist’s eyes.
 Everything is skewed and dependent on their perspective.
 You can use multiple first person viewpoints, but once again, make sure the voices are distinct.